 Potato scones also freeze really well.
 When cool, freeze them in a single layer on a tray (this stops them from sticking together) Next, transfer them to an airtight container or freezer bag for longer storage.
 You can prepare them directly from frozen by pan frying or heating on the griddle.

 We hope you enjoy these yummy potato scones as much as we do!
-Check our other great potato recipes.
+Check out our other great potato recipes.

 Our zero waste Potato Peel Crisps are perfect to use up your potato peels from making these scones.